 Videos can be used for training in multiple ways.
-You can design a video and integrate it directly into your site or even share it privately on video hosting platform (such as YouTube) in order to deliver it to remote employees.
-The employees can then access the video whenever they need and take their own time to absorb the information being offered.
+You can design a video and integrate it directly into your site or even share it privately on a video hosting platform (such as YouTube) in order to deliver it to remote employees.
+The employees can then access the video whenever they need it and take their own time to absorb the information being offered.

-CRM Learning provides videos that are used by organizations to improve overall effectiveness and provide employees with compelling online and classroom training.
+CRM Learning provides videos that are used by organizations to improve the overall effectiveness and provide employees with compelling online and classroom training.
 These learning videos can be streamed from CRM learning’s proprietary LMS, or from your organization’s own LMS.
 You can also purchase DVDs or USBs for use in classroom training or blended learning.

-Podcasts personalize training by creating a conversational framework which improves effectiveness and retention.
+Podcasts personalize training by creating a conversational framework that improves effectiveness and retention.
 It allows employees to access training at different times depending on their workload and availability.

 Podcasts are specifically useful for auditory learners, i.e the people who learn best through listening.
 Most of the training methods are designed for visual learners because they constitute the majority (60 percent).